geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 ### - Add Layers

-This action allows to add layers directly to the map by taking them from the Catalogs
+This action allows to add layers directly to the map by taking them from the catalogs configured, or passed.

 Requirements: